Configuring the Bus Monitor

 Port for the Bus Monitor.

-- Server Address—the IP address of the machine running the NI-VCOM application (VeriStand, LabVIEW, etc.).
+- The Server Address is the IP address of the machine running the NI-VCOM application (VeriStand, LabVIEW, etc.).
 The default server address is "localhost".

-- Server Port—the Ethernet port that the NI-VCOM application uses to establish the connection with the Bus Monitor tool.
+- The Server Port is the Ethernet port that the NI-VCOM application uses to establish the connection with the Bus Monitor tool.
 The default server port is "50012".
-The server port should not be occupied by other applications, so if the default port number is used by other applications, you must specify an available port number in the configuration file and in the server port.
-If the port number you specify in the server port doesn't match the port number in the configuration file, the Bus Monitor won't connect to the NI-VCOM application.
+The server port should not be occupied by other applications.
+If other applications use the default port number, you must specify an available port number in the configuration file.
+You must also specify an available port number in the server port.
+If the port number you specify in the server port does not match the port number in the configuration file, the Bus Monitor cannot connect to the NI-VCOM application.

 - Optional:

-Specify the Bus Monitor configuration file if you want to view decoded signal
+Monitor configuration file.
+Skip this step if you only want to view raw

 - Click Settings.